 But is Pinterest social media?

 To find an answer to our question, let’s look at two essential social aspects of Pinterest:

 1: Following others

-When users search and find new ideas they like, they can follow the account where the content originated from.
+When you search and find new ideas on Pinterest, you can follow the account where the content originated from.